 Yet another person dealing with her past is Lily (Billie Piper), who is creating her army of whores to avenge all the wrong that has been done to them and other women of this world.
 Using Dorian Gray (Reeve Carney) as an example, she shows the girls how to kill men.
 Up next to show that the lesson worked, is Justine (Jessica Barden), who seems to take things a bit too far and even manages to draw blood from Dorian.
 He warns her, but she makes it pretty damn clear that she won’t listen to any man and only trusts Lily.

-Later that same night, they’re having a little party and Lily is dancing with Justine, when Dorian asks to cut in.
-The ladies refuse to let him and asks him to wait.
-Afterwards, Dorian talks to Lily about this, since he feels he and Lily are supposed to be equals in this and the leaders together, but Lily admits she’s torn as her soul belongs to Justine, since she feels Justine has the same soul as Brona.
-She remembers every man, who ever hurt her when she lived the life of Brona, and feels the need for vengeance.
+Later that same night, they’re having a little party and Lily is dancing with Justine when Dorian asks to cut in.
+The ladies refuse to let him and ask him to wait.
+Afterward, Dorian talks to Lily about this, since he feels he and Lily are supposed to be equals in this and the leaders together, but Lily admits she’s torn as her soul belongs to Justine, since she feels Justine has the same soul as Brona.
+She remembers every man, whoever hurt her when she lived the life of Brona, and feels the need for vengeance.

 This was the official plot description of this Penny Dreadful episode: